gasparka/thesis/docs/pyha.rst

 In Digital signal processing applications we have sampling rate, that is basically equal to the clock rate.
 Think that for each input sample the 'main' function is called, that is for each sample the clock ticks.

+One of the key abstractions that Pyha uses is that the 'main' is called on each clock.
+One could imagine that it is wrapped in a higher level for loop that continously supplies the samples.

+Clock abstracted as forever running loop.
+In hardware determines how long time we need to wait before next call to function so that all signals can propagate.

 Testing
 ^^^^^^^